 Those pretty stars are fairly easy to make.
 You don’t need to make knots or anything complicated.
-It is just some white thread soaked in wood glue.
+It is just some white thread soaked in liquid school glue. (available here*)

 To make those stars, I put some nails into a wooden board and cut off the nailheads.
 I put the nails into circles of different sizes.
 But the circles all had the same center.